History of Brazil: Rubber

+Sugar

+For centuries sugar was a key aspect of Portugal's economy as the America's main export to Europe.
+By the early 1500s the Portuguese had transported over 5 million slaves to Brazil to work on sugar plantations.
+Life expectancies of slaves varied throughout the hundreds of years of the transatlantic slave trade, but they were considerably lower than Europeans and freed blacks.
+Northern Brazil became one of the main exporters of sugar along with Cuba.

+Republics

-Old Republic (1889–1930)
+First Republic (1889–1930)

 Pedro II was deposed on November 15, 1889, by a Republican military coup led by General Deodoro da Fonseca, who became the country's first de facto president through military ascension.
 The country's name became the Republic of the United States of Brazil (which in 1967 was changed to Federative Republic of Brazil).
 Two military presidents ruled through four years of dictatorship amid conflicts among the military and political elites (two Naval revolts, followed by a Federalist revolt), and an economic crisis due to the effects of the burst of a financial bubble, the encilhamento.

 From 1889 to 1930, although the country was formally a constitutional democracy, the First Republican Constitution, created in 1891, established that women and the illiterate (then the majority of the population) were prevented from voting.
 Presidentialism was adopted as the form of government and the State was divided into three powers (Legislative, Executive and Judiciary) "harmonic and independent of one another".
 The presidential term was fixed at four years, and the elections became direct.

 After 1894, the presidency of the republic was occupied by coffee farmers (oligarchies) from São Paulo and Minas Gerais, alternately.
 This policy was called política do café com leite ("coffee with milk" policy).
-The elections for president and governors was ruled by the Política dos Governadores (Governor's policy), in which they had mutual support to ensure the elections of some candidates.
-The exchanges of favors also happened among politicians and big landowners.
-They used the power to control the votes of population in return for favors (this was called coronelismo).
+The elections for president and governors were ruled by the Política dos Governadores (Governor's policy), in which they had mutual support to ensure the elections of some candidates.
+The exchanges of favours also happened among politicians and big landowners.
+They used the power to control the votes of the population in return for favors (this was called coronelismo).

 Between 1893 and 1926 several movements, civilians and military, shook the country.
 The military movements had their origins both in the lower officers' corps of the Army and Navy (which, dissatisfied with the regime, called for democratic changes) while the civilian ones, such Canudos and Contestado War, were usually led by messianic leaders, without conventional political goals.

 Internationally, the country would stick to a course of conduct that extended throughout the twentieth century: an almost isolationist policy, interspersed with sporadic automatic alignments with major Western powers, its main economic partners, in moments of high turbulence.
 Standing out of this period: the resolution of the Acreanian's Question, its tiny role in the World War I, of which highlights the mission accomplished by its Navy on anti-submarine warfare, and an effort to play a leading role in the League of Nations.